riganti/dotvvm-docs/Controls/builtin/EmptyData/control.md

 Allows to display content if and only if `DataSource` is empty or `null`.
-The property `EmptyDataTemplate` in the [Repeater](~/controls/builtin/Repeater) has similar behaviour but the usage is limited only inside `Repeater`.
+The property `EmptyDataTemplate` in the [Repeater](~/controls/builtin/Repeater) has similar behavior but the usage is limited only inside `Repeater`.